hikari-crescent/hikari-crescent/docs/getting_started.md

     ```

 ## Tooling
-It is reccomended to use a typechecker when working with crescent.
+It is recommended to use a typechecker when working with crescent.
 Both the [Mypy](https://github.com/python/mypy) and [Pyright](https://github.com/microsoft/pyright) typecheckers are supported.
-The developer reccomends pyright if you don't know what to pick.
+The developer recommends pyright if you don't know what to pick.

 !!! warning

-    Crescent does not thow exceptions for issues a typechecker would catch.
+    Crescent does not throw exceptions for issues a typechecker would catch.
+Use a typechecker.

 ## Next Steps

-🎉 Congradulations!
+🎉 Congratulations!
 At this point you should have a bot.
 Now you should check out the [guides](../guides), or if want to jump straight into coding, check out the [template project](https://github.com/hikari-crescent/template) for some quick examples.